By Ed Staskus

-“There are ways of saving ourselves that have nothing to do with answering catastrophes or super novas,” said Nick Ludd.
+“There are ways of saving life that have nothing to do with answering catastrophes or super novas,” said Nick.
 “There aren’t any easy answers, but there’s a simple answer, which God has given us, and that is grace.
 There isn’t anything we’ve ever done or will do to earn this favor.
 It’s a gift from God.”

 “That may be, although the other aspect of God’s nature is wrath.
-The great flood was a demonstration of God’s intense anger towards those who practice evil.
-If God exists he might one day destroy humankind.
-If God doesn’t exist the cosmos might one day destroy humankind.
+The great flood was a demonstration of God’s anger towards those who practice evil.
+If God exists, he might one day destroy humankind.
+If God doesn’t exist, the cosmos might one day destroy humankind.
 In either case all bets are off because humankind can’t overcome extinction.
 It might be the case that the best we can hope for is AI.”

 “Be careful what you wish for,” said Nick Ludd.

-Michael Nostrom’s right leg was crossed over his left.
-He was wearing sneakers without socks.
-Nick Ludd noticed a leather band around his ankle.
-Professor Nostrom marked his look.
+Michael Nostrom’s right leg was crossed on his left.
+He was wearing sneakers over bare feet.
+Nick noticed a leather band around his ankle.
+The professor picked up on his look.